 Dinner with a view © Taj Hotels

-Now, for visitors wishing to spend a holiday discovering this stunning region in the Himalayan foothills, there’s a new opportunity for a luxury stay.
+Now, for visitors wishing to spend a vacation discovering this stunning region in the Himalayan foothills, there’s a new opportunity for a luxury stay.
 The Meghauli Serai – a property in the Taj Safaris portfolio, and the first to open in Nepal – is a sparkling new addition to Chitwan National Park, and is ideal for those after both pampering and adventure.

 Complement nature explorations with a cool dip © Taj Hotels